ark-prl/goodnight-api/README.md

 ## Additional Functions
 * Included seed data
 * Returns a message after a successful clockout
+* Returns a message after following a user
 * Return error messages for the following cases:
   * User tries to clockin while there is an incomplete sleep (has clockin without clockout)
   * User tries to clockout without a clockin